Corese / KGRAM

 - Evaluator: evaluates filters given an environment for variable bindings

-KGRAM comes with a lightweight implementation of RDF/S using the Edge/Node API and is the core of Corese 3.0, including the following packages:
+KGRAM comes with an implementation of RDF/S using the Edge/Node API and is the core of Corese 3.0, including the following packages: